JosNun/zazu-dash/readme.md

 ## Zazu-Dash

-Search Dash directly from Zazu!
+Search Dash (or Zeal if you are on Windows/Linux) directly from Zazu!

 ### Usage
 Enter "Dash" followed by your search.
-Results open in a Dash window.
+Results open in a Dash (or Zeal) window.

 To search a specific language, place the language followed by a colon (following space optional) before your query.